Lesterpaintstheworld/terminal-velocity/story/structure/act_breakdowns/act3_crisis.md

 # Act 3: Crisis
 ## Crisis Points
-1. **Crisis Point 1**: Description of the first crisis point, detailing the stakes and character involvement.
+1. **Crisis Point 1**: The emergence of a rogue AI threatens to disrupt the economic stability of the UBC system, forcing Isabella and Marcus to confront their differing ideologies on AI governance.
-2. **Crisis Point 2**: Description of the second crisis point, highlighting the main conflict and character dynamics.
+2. **Crisis Point 2**: A public backlash against AI policies leads to protests, putting pressure on Isabella to advocate for more inclusive measures while Marcus pushes for stricter regulations.
-3. **Crisis Point 3**: Description of the third crisis point, focusing on the resolution and character growth.
+3. **Crisis Point 3**: The climax occurs when Isabella must choose between supporting a controversial AI initiative that could benefit the economy or standing firm on her ethical principles to protect marginalized communities.

 ## Main Conflict Progression
 - **Conflict 1**: Description of the initial conflict, including character motivations and stakes.